Josiah Whitney: Calaveras Skull

-Controversy: Dispute with Benjamin Silliman Jr.
+Dispute with Benjamin Silliman Jr.

 The third controversy involved the dispute over California's potential oil wealth with Yale Professor Benjamin Silliman Jr. After conducting a small-scale survey of surface seeps of petroleum in Ventura County, Silliman claimed that California possessed "fabulous wealth in the best of oil".
 Whitney vehemently contested this claim, and accused Silliman of self-interested speculation aimed at prospective investors.
 Whitney devoted much of his time and energy to personally attacking and discrediting Silliman, whose reputation was severely tarnished over the course of the public debate between the two.
-But Silliman was ultimately vindicated - first in 1874 when the first major California oil strike occurred, and then in subsequent decades when California went on to produce 80 million barrels per year by 1910 - 40% of total U.S. domestic oil production.
+But Silliman was ultimately vindicated – first in 1874 when the first major California oil strike occurred, and then in subsequent decades when California went on to produce 80 million barrels per year by 1910 – forty percent of total U.S. domestic oil production.

 Later life

 In 1865, Whitney was appointed to the Harvard faculty in order to found a school of mines.
 He was allowed an indefinite leave of absence to complete his work in California.
 When the survey work was definitively ended in 1874, Whitney returned to Harvard and opened the school of mines, which was quickly merged a year later into the Lawrence Scientific School.
 He held his position as professor of geology for the rest of his life.

 Whitney married Louisa Goddard (born in Manchester, England, December 17, 1819; died in Cambridge, Massachusetts, May 13, 1882) on July 5, 1854.
 She wrote The Burning of the Convent: a Narrative of the Destruction of the Ursuline School on Mount Benedict, Charlestown, by One of the Pupils (Cambridge, Massachusetts, 1877), and Peasy's Childhood: an Autobiography (1878).
 Their daughter Eleanor Goddard Whitney was born on November 29, 1856.

-He named Lake Eleanor in Yosemite National Park for his daughter, who died in 1882.
+Whitney named Lake Eleanor in Yosemite National Park for his daughter, who died in 1882.

 Josiah Whitney died at Lake Sunapee, New Hampshire, on August 18, 1896.